Plumpton College provides an individualised vocational curriculum for students wanting to broaden their horizons from year ten onwards.

 Any offer on this programme is dependent on the relevant school agreeing to release the learner one day a week, pay the applicable cost and provide any additional support requirements.
 Applicants under 16 years of age or compulsory school age on school roll must prove that their headteacher or head of year agree to them studying at the College.
 All correspondence will be sent via the designated lead/contact at the school.

-Please contact enquiries@plumpton.ac.uk for more information on our School Link Programme and an application form.
+Please email enquiries@plumpton.ac.uk for more information on our School Link Programme and an application form.
+Please note, applications are made via the school the young person is attending.

 When is the application deadline?